pooyaww/impala_hls_snippets/README.md

 To test new HLS features:

-source project.sh from anydsl and run corresponding .sh file for each test.
+source project.sh from anydsl and run tesl_hls .sh or test_ocl scripts providing a test name.

 modules should be dumped in thorin code, at the end of hls_channels.cpp